johanngerberding/johannsblog/_posts/2020-12-18-Overview-of-Human-Pose-Estimation.md

 -   MSPN (2019) [20]

 You can find all the papers in the References.
 Maybe I will update this post in the future including more up to date models as well.
+Moreover you can find this post as pdf file in the assets folder.

 ## References